dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ## Use connection string to send messages

 To use the SMTP connection details that were injected into the newsletter service project, you inject an instance of <xref:System.Net.Mail.SmtpClient> into the dependency injection container as a singleton.
-Add the following code to the _Program.cs_ file in the _MailDevResource.NewsletterService_ project to setup the singleton service.
+Add the following code to the _:::no-loc text="Program.cs":::_ file in the _:::no-loc text="MailDevResource.NewsletterService":::_ project to setup the singleton service.
 In the `Program` class, immediately following the `// Add services to the container` comment, add the following code:

 :::code source="snippets/MailDevResource/MailDevResource.NewsletterService/Program.cs" id="smtp":::

 To test the client, add two simple `subscribe` and `unsubscribe` GET methods to the newsletter service.
-Add the following code after the `MapGet` call in the _Program.cs_ file of the _MailDevResource.NewsletterService_ project to setup the ASP.NET Core routes:
+Add the following code after the `MapGet` call in the _:::no-loc text="Program.cs":::_ file of the _MailDevResource.NewsletterService_ project to setup the ASP.NET Core routes:

 :::code source="snippets/MailDevResource/MailDevResource.NewsletterService/Program.cs" id="subs":::

 > [!TIP]
-> Remember to reference the `System.Net.Mail` and `Microsoft.AspNetCore.Mvc` namespaces in _Program.cs_ if your code editor doesn't automatically add them.
+> Remember to reference the `System.Net.Mail` and `Microsoft.AspNetCore.Mvc` namespaces in _:::no-loc text="Program.cs":::_ if your code editor doesn't automatically add them.

-Once the _Program.cs_ file is updated, launch the app host and use your browser, or `curl` to hit the following URLs (alternatively if you're using Visual Studio you can use `.http` files):
+Once the _:::no-loc text="Program.cs":::_ file is updated, launch the app host and use your browser, or `curl` to hit the following URLs (alternatively if you're using Visual Studio you can use `.http` files):

 ```http
 POST /subscribe?email=test@test.com HTTP/1.1